Our Services and Our WebRTC-Based Product - Set2Meet

 - We can build the solution with Java, .NET, or NodeJS on the back-end.
 Our specialists are highly experienced with Kurento and Jitsi to work with open media-servers.
-Our partnership with the TokBox and can help you to build a platform around their service.
-Plus, we have vast experience with other PaaS providers, and happy to facilitate your needs.
+Our partnership with TokBox can help you build a platform around their service.
+Plus, we have vast experience with other PaaS providers, and are happy to facilitate your needs.

 Native application stacks:

 - Mobile: React native (compiles to the native code), Android, iOS

 - Desktop: Windows, MacOS.